ChrisDawes/FEBNotificationManager/README.md

 # Deployment Instructions
 1. Deploy .nitro_s file to your FEB server
+2. Edit the FEB Application
+  i) Click on Settings.
+  ii) Click on Registered Forms (under Services on the left-side of the screen). iii) Edit the "Get Fields for Form" service by clicking the gear. iv) On the Inputs tab, edit the service URL by clicking on the gear (under the URL).
+  v) In the URL field, change the "http://localhost:9080" to the host and port of your server. vi) Click OK (ignore any warning that may appear and click OK to save the change). vii) Deploy the application.
-2. Save the .jar, .properties and .bat to the server where you will run the utility.
+3. Save the .jar, .properties and .bat to the server where you will run the utility.

 # Run-time Instructions
 1. Launch the "F_RegisteredForms" form.